xylafur/cosc4368-AI-GroupProject/README.md

 be implemented without a World object.
 The World does not know the position of the Agent, only the Agent knows his position (as an x, y point).

+For certain modules though it does make sense to take in another object as a parameter.
+For example, the q learning functions.
+In the q learning functions you need to determine all of the valid actions that the agent can take.
+The World module has a function that will take in a given position and return a list of valid actions that could be taken.
+Thus it makes sense for those functions to take in the world object.
+Additionally those functions could also take in either the agent object (from which the x, y position can be obtained) or the raw x, y position of the agent.

+It is also worth noting in the previous example that neither world nor agent would have to be imported into the q learning module.
+The objects can be passed into the function be some other higher level mechanism (such as the manager) that has imported the agent.
+In python, You do not need to import an object to use it if it has been passed into your function as a parameter.

 The intended purpose behind each of the modules is such: